 8. Demonstrates Innovation and Curiosity

-Solving problems innovatively involves thinking creatively.
-So, we look for strong problem-solvers who can go beyond the obvious solution.
+To solve problems in innovative ways, you must be able to think creatively.
+So we look for strong problem-solvers who can go beyond the obvious solution.

 - Can you think laterally about a problem you’re faced with?

 - How do you cope when circumstances change?